Control Group v2 plugin

 The cgroup/v2 plugin can provide all the accounting statistics for CPU and Memory that the kernel cgroup interface offers.
 This does not include virtual memory, so expect a value of 0 for metrics such as AveVMSize, MaxVMSize, MaxVMSizeNode, MaxVMSizeTask and vmem in TRESUsageInTot when jobacct_gather/cgroup is used in combination with cgroup/v2.

 In what regards to real stack size (RSS), this plugin provides cgroup's memory.current value from the memory interface, which is not equal to the RSS value provided by procfs.
-Nevertheless it is the same than the kernel uses in its OOM killer logic.
+Nevertheless it is the same value that the kernel uses in its OOM killer logic.